emmabastas/elm-string-interpolation-solutions/README.md

 This text is intended to be some sort of shared knowledge about different approaches for doing string concatenation/interpolation in Elm, and list their pros and cons.

-This text is likely to opinionated and narrow, if you have any thoughts then please share them!
+The text is likely to opinionated and narrow, if you have any thoughts then please share them!
 I think the Elm slack is the most appropriate, my handle there is `@emmabastas`.

 ## Introduction

-A common programming task is to compose a string of many substrings and expressions.
+A common programming task is to put dynamic data into static strings.
 Say that I want to tell the users of my weather app what the temperature outside is in a nice personalized way.
 For instance: If the users name is `"Mark"` and the temperature outside in °C is `21`, then I'd like the final string to be `"Hey Mark, It's 21 °C outside."`.
 How do we accomplish that?
-There's many competing ways to do this in Elm, which is not desirable.
+There's currently many ways to do this in Elm, which is not desirable.
 In this text we look at the previous art, list what qualities we're looking for in an Elm solution and then evaluate the current approaches/solutions against this list.

 ## Previous art